-As hinted above, the failure of Sequential $\epsilon$-Strong Pareto in the previous example parallels the canonical example used to illustrate the distinction between efficient and properly efficient points.\footnote{Efficient points in a subset of $\Re^{M}$ cannot be strictly improved in one coordinate without reducing at least one other coordinate.
-In contrast, properly efficient points are efficient points where a fixed multiple of losses in other coordinates limits gains in one coordinate.} Examples of this kind can be found, for instance, in \cite{borwein1977,borwein1980}, \citet[p.~37]{sawaragi1985}, and \citet[p.~288]{jahn2009}.
-More recently, \cite{acciaioetal2022} presented a similar example in a paper where the standard no-arbitrage conditions are replaced by weaker ones, akin to the weaker Pareto axioms discussed in this paper.
-The connection between their paper and ours is partly explained by the relationship between the utilitarian aggregation problem and asset pricing under non-arbitrage, as reported in \cite{turunenred1999}, due to their similar mathematical structure.
-A common unifying idea between the two problems is that both can be viewed as instances of characterizing a Pareto optimal point through scalarization.
-As we shall see below in Theorem \ref{theorem: aggregation strong polyhedral}, with finitely many individuals examples of this form are only possible when the set in which we aim to characterize the efficient points is not the convex hull of finitely many points.
+As noted above, the failure of Sequential $\epsilon$-Strong Pareto in the previous example parallels the canonical example that illustrates the distinction between efficient and properly efficient points.
+Examples of this kind appear, for instance, in \cite{borwein1977,borwein1980}, \citet[p.~37]{sawaragi1985}, and \citet[p.~288]{jahn2009}.
+More recently, \cite{acciaioetal2022} presented a similar example in a paper in which the standard no-arbitrage conditions are replaced by weaker ones, akin to the weaker Pareto axioms discussed in this paper.
+The connection between their paper and ours is partly explained by the relationship between the utilitarian aggregation problem and asset pricing under no-arbitrage, as reported in \cite{turunenred1999}, due to their similar mathematical structure.
+A common unifying idea is that both problems can be viewed as characterizing a Pareto optimal point via scalarization.
+As we shall see below in Theorem \ref{theorem: aggregation strong polyhedral}, with finitely many individuals, examples of this form are only possible when the set in which we aim to characterize the efficient points is not the convex hull of finitely many points.

 The following theorem characterizes approximate utilitarian aggregation with positive weights.
 Like the previous results, it relies on a suitable application of the minimax theorem.

 \begin{theorem} Let $\epsilon\geq 0$, and suppose that $(X,u_{0},\U)$ is a setting with vN-M utilities.
 The following statements are equivalent. \begin{itemize} \item[(i)] The pair $(u_{0},\U)$ satisfies Sequential $\epsilon$-Strong Pareto. \item[(ii)] The utility function $u_{0}$ is approximately utilitarian given $(\epsilon,\W_{++})$. \end{itemize} \end{theorem}